- Helping a Loved One or Family Member Get Intermittent Explosive Disorder Treatment at Millcreek Behavioral Health in Arkansas

 - Learning new skills

 Medication: One part of successfully treating the symptoms of intermittent explosive disorder might be through the use of certain psychotropic medications.
 While there is no specific medication designed to treat IED in particular, there are medications that can be implemented in order to alleviate other symptoms that these children may be suffering from, such as anxiety or depression.
-All children who are placed on medication will be consistently monitored by their treatment teams in order to ensure the therapeutic effectiveness of the medications, as well as to make any changes that might be necessary.
+All adolescents or teens who are placed on medication will be consistently monitored by their IED treatment teams in order to ensure the therapeutic effectiveness of the medications, as well as to make any changes that might be necessary.

 - Individual therapy (provided on a weekly basis)